-One of them in particular is very powerful.
+The last one in particular is very powerful.

-1. Buy new equipment
+1. Get creative with new equipment

 I understand that not everybody can afford to buy new equipment.
 And that some readers will be looking for tips that don’t involve spending money.
 But there’s no getting away from the fact that sometimes what you really need to reinvigorate your creativity is new gear.

 I’m a firm believer that you should only upgrade a camera when you’ve outgrown its capabilities, or need a better tool.